Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### Second Run - 3rd Act Achievements

+**Unfinished Business**: Complete Verse's companion quests.
+This is similar to **Let the Next Verse Begin** from the previous run, but on this one, you can kill the Voices of Nerat at the end of Verse's quests to get this achievement instead.

 **Might Makes Right**: Convince Graven Ashe to submit to you.
 Can only be done on this run & requires at least 4 Favor (with him) to convince him.

 ### Third Run